Reading And Phonics

 At Stillness Infants, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.

-By the time children leave Stillness Infants they are competent readers who have a thirst and genuine enjoyment for reading.
-They have a great range of comprehension skills, can recommend books to their peers, and enjoy discussions about books.
+By the time children leave Stillness Infants they are competent readers who genuinely enjoy reading.
+They have a range of comprehension skills, can recommend books to their peers, and enjoy discussions about books.

 We firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments in KS1.
 We give all children the opportunity to enter the magical worlds that books open up to them.
 Reading for pleasure is the foundation for which our curriculum is based on.

 We believe that phonics provides the foundation of learning to make the progress development into fluent reading and writing.
-At our school, we use Letters and Sound revised to provide daily, engaging phonics lessons.
+At our school, we use Little Wandle Letters and Sounds Revised to provide daily, engaging phonics lessons.

 Phonics is the process that is used to help children break down words into sounds, as well as building letter and word recognition.
 This equips children with a strategy to read unfamiliar words in the future.
 Children learn to blend sounds to read words and then segment words to support their writing and spelling ability.